immutant/immutant.org/news/2011-11-08-deploying-an-application.md

 the portion of the URL between the hostname and the routes within the application.
 It basically tells Immutant which requests to route to a particular application.

-Immutant can host multiple applications at the same time, but each application must have a unique context path.
+An Immutant can host multiple applications at the same time, but each application must have a unique context path.
 If no context path is provided when an application is deployed, it defaults to one based on the name of the deployment.
 The deployment name is taken from the name of the deployment descriptor, which